beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 Once we know the work area of Git project we can start using Git commands, as shown in the image below:

 ![git commands image](static/git-commands.png)

+Following, we will explain each of them separately:

 ## Tips